 You can make life easier for yourself by buying pre-cut veggies and fruits.
 There are usually plenty of frozen vegetables and fruits available in bags that help cut down significantly on the amount of chopping and standing you would be doing.
 Some other arthritis-friendly foods you can load up on for your meals include garlic, ginger, and broccoli.

 Use Sharp Knives

 Knives are a staple tool in the kitchen.
 Depending on how sharp your knife is, you will either have aching hands after chopping, slicing, and dicing, or you won’t feel much of a difference.
 We recommend using high-quality serrated knives.
 These may cost a bit more but we promise it will be worth it.
 There are special ergonomic knives that will be easier for you to handle and reduce the amount of strain you put your hands through.

 Buy Special Kitchen Tools

 Certain tools have been created due to the staple kitchen tools not being a perfect fit for the job.
 This includes things like lobster claw crackers, spiralizers, and others.
 Additionally, you may find that your special kitchen tools can also serve more than just the purpose they were designed for.
-This all makes your cooking tasks easier and less physically painful.
+This all makes your cooking tasks easier and less physically difficult.

 Sit Down More

 You don’t have to be standing all of the time while you are cooking.
 You should invest in a comfortable stool you can sit on when you need a break, or while you are doing something like chopping.
 Your legs are going to thank you.

 What to Do After You Are Done Cooking